Welcome to my blog!

-I was born on the edge of South London, in Ashtead, Surrey, in 1958 and I grew up in a loving and stable family.
-I was taken regularly to church, and fortunately it was one with a brilliant children’s and youth work.
+I was born on the edge of south London, and I grew up in a loving and stable family.
+We was taken regularly to church, and fortunately it was one with a brilliant children’s and youth work.
 I honestly can’t remember when I became a Christian, but I do remember standing by a bus stop on a rainy November afternoon, and I was late for going away on a youth group weekend; I decided that I would become a Christian then and there, if God would provide me with a bus!
 I prayed a prayer, opened my eyes and a bus pulled up.
 I do not recommend that as a pattern.

 An active church youth group meant I went on camps and had opportunities to give talks, and eventually people began to suggest I should head for fully-time ministry.
 No-one at the school or church gave me any guidance at this point, so I ended up studying Divinity at New College, Edinburgh; at that time it was one of the most theologically solid universities in the UK although I didn’t know it, and I had a brilliant foundation for future ministry.
 God was very kind to an innocent 18-year old!

 I was also looking at being ordained in the Church of England, and after a brief stay at Cranmer Hall, Durham, I was ordained in 1983 and worked in Christ Church, Virginia water, and then Christ Church, Bromley.

 But back in Edinburgh, my flatmate Phil Edwards had persuaded me to come to the Christian summer camp he went to, and I came under the influence of the brilliant Andrew Cornes.
 Under him I learnt to study the Bible for myself, to explain it to others, to lead Bible studies – and above all, to put Christ first in everything.
 Those years under Andrew’s wings were the most formative of anything I have done.